yabellini/docs.carpentries.org/topic_folders/governance/task-force-policy.md

 - Provide a public “Roles and Responsibilities” document for the task force and its members
 - Have a public-facing folder in the [Carpentries Task Forces Repository](https://github.com/carpentries/task-forces) to store the Task Force Charter and all relevant public information about the task force
 - Create internal documentation (which may be made public), including:
-  - Process for recruiting and selecting new members
+  - Process for recruiting and/or selecting new members
   - Decision making process
 - Appoint a [Core Team](https://carpentries.org/team/) member liaison to serve as a point of contact and (optionally) attend committee meetings, and communicate with the liaison on a regular basis
 - Meetings and communication:
-  - Organise regular meetings to progress with the task force's activities and post meeting notes or minutes in a consistent location (meeting notes or minutes should be public unless the work of the task force requires them to remain private)
+  - Organise regular meetings to progress with the task force's activities and post meeting notes in a consistent location (meeting notes should be public unless the work of the task force requires them to remain private)
   - Post meetings in the community calendar (note that meetings do not necessarily need to be open to public to attend - for example, the Code of Conduct Committee's business meetings are public but the incident meetings are not)
   - Utilise other [Carpentries community communication pathways](https://docs.carpentries.org/topic_folders/communications/index.html) to engage with the community as needed